rocket1/hiltbar/README.md

 # hiltbar
-This was the first website for the bar The Hilt on Alberta in Portland, Oregon.
+This was the first website for the bar The Hilt, a bar on Alberta St. in Portland, Oregon.

 demo:
 http://thehiltbar.nfshost.com/